Richard Street: The Temptations

-Departure from The Temptations

-According to Street's own website, he left the group after the "family feeling" of the Temptations deteriorated.
-In 1993, Street entered the hospital to have seventeen kidney stones removed.
-Group leader Otis Williams was not informed of Street's condition, and angrily called Street, demanding to know why he missed his last performance.
-Street felt that Williams seemed to show a lack of concern, and decided to move on.

 Solo work

 Street continued to tour and perform as a solo artist.
 At times, he performed as a duo with former Temptations bandmate Damon Harris, who had joined the group at about the same time he did.
 Street was also a regular guest host with Tim Marshall and Larry Cotton on R&B Showcase Radio Show airing on WBZC FM in South Jersey.
 He was honored with a New Jersey State Senate Proclamation on May 11, 2002, for his charitable works at a Mount Laurel, NJ benefit for Cancer.
 The event was presented by R&B Showcase Magazine.
 Entertainers including Ms. Marilyn Marshall and MTV's "Making The Band" finalists LMNT paid tribute to Richard Street.

 Personal life

 Street was formerly married to The Velvelettes' lead singer Carolyn "Cal" Gill from 1969 to 1983.
-They had one son, Richard Street, Jr. He also had three children from additional relationships: Brandi Chapman, Januari Street, and Brandon Street.
+A year after their marriage, Street successfully persuaded Gill into breaking up the Velvelettes so she could care for their home.
+Street had four children.
+He had one son, Richard Street Jr., from his marriage to Gill and had three children from additional relationships: Brandi Chapman, Januari Street, and Brandon Street.
 Richard Street was married to Cynthia Ramirez Street when he died.
 They were married for 7 years.

 At the time of his death, Street was completing his autobiography, Ball of Confusion (referring to the Temptations song "Ball of Confusion (That's What the World is Today)", which Street did not appear on as he joined The Temptations in 1971, the year after it was released).
 Completed by his co-author, Gary Flanigan, Ball of Confusion: My Life as a Temptin' Temptation was published in 2014.
 It is the second autobiographical account of The Temptations, the first being Otis Williams' Temptations book from 1988.